Home | Topic Index | Course Info | Organizations | Class Sessions | Video | Quotes | Links

 This could be a smaller stand alone project, a piece of a larger project or a team effort.
 Ideally course projects are identifiable as components in your overall educational program.
 Do something you WANT to do, it's not (just) a test or yet another burden.
 Consider me, your classmates and the OD program as means to pursue and accomplish something uniquely valuable.

-By the end of the course, you must give a presentation and/or submit a paper about your project.
-If you choose to do a presentation, please review these Presentation Suggestions.
-If you choose to write a paper, please read my Guide to Developing and Writing a Research Paper.
-You may also want to attend my research writing workshops.
-I encourage students to submit outstanding for publication in a new annual collection/Journal of Dynamics Best Papers and possibly elsewhere as well.
+By the end of the course, you must turn in a paper and/or give a presentation about your project.
+If you choose to write a paper, please read my Guide to Developing and Writing a Research Paper and attend my research writing workshops.
+If you choose to do a presentation, please read my Guide to Presenting a Course Project.

 Grades and course credit are awarded as directed by program guidelines.